 A laundry room and drying room is available for Guest use, providing washing machine, tumble drier(with coin slot), sink and drying hanging area.
 The laundry room is heated to dry out your outdoor kit; internal washing lines can be used on the more inclement days.

-Rosemarket is ideally located for exploring much of the small but perfectly formed county of Pembrokeshire, a very central location to radiate out from,.the National Cycle Route is on the edge of the estate, following the former Brunel rail line (Neyland to Paddington) and providing a 4 mile traffic-free walk or cycle down to Westfield Mill Nature Reserve and the popular Neyland Boat and Yacht Marina.
+Rosemarket is ideally located for exploring much of the small but perfectly formed county of Pembrokeshire, a very central location to radiate out from,.the National Cycle Route is on the edge of the estate, following the former Brunel railway line (Neyland to Paddington) and providing a 4 mile traffic-free walk or cycle down to Westfield Mill Nature Reserve and the popular Neyland Boat and Yacht Marina.
 A further 6 mile traffic free walk can be achieved by taking the route towards Haverforwest which then leads onto links with the National Cycle route.
 From the marina you can take diving or fishing trips, have sailing lessons and hire boats.
 The Pembrokeshire Coast Path is also nearby at Hazelbeach.
 Within a three mile radius of Church View Cottages you will find a host of other recreational facilities including golf (two 9 hole courses and driving range), horse riding, trout fishing, rugby and cricket grounds, and water sports of all sorts.